Messingåga

-The river is located in an untouched natural area, in one of the most important areas of wetland birds in Rana.
+The river is located in an untouched natural area, in one of the most important areas of wetland birds in Rana Municipality.
 It is very rich with Arctic char and trout, and has been proposed to be preserved both by environmental organizations and by the Norwegian parliament.

 Path

 From the small lake of Kjerringvatnet (Stuorra Áhkajávri), the river Kjerringelva (Áhkajohka) flows in an eastern direction.
 This river meets the stream Jarfjellbekken, which flows in a northern direction from the tarn Jarfjelltjønna through Austerskardet, north of the lake Kopparvatnet.
 Messingåga has its beginning at Elivollan (Seaibbetgieddi), where the Kjerringelva and Jarfjellbekken meet.

 The river flows in a northern direction, through the Messingdalen valley, east of the mountain Messingen.
 On its way northwards, the river absorbs (from the west) five brooks flowing from the mountain Jarfjellet, and (from the east) it also absorbs another five brooks from the mountain Kjerringfjellet and one brook from the mountain Harafjellet.

 Messingåga flows through an area of moraines and deposits from glacial rivers.
 On its way to lake Kopparvatnet, it flows through an area of mounds and knots of moraines (kettle area).